 Insight Strategy Sessions are specifically designed for the individual who feels like s/he’s on the right track, but progress has stalled, focus has gotten fuzzy, or a new development has thrown a monkey-wrench into the works.
 We work together for a set period of time, anywhere from one to six hours.
 These sessions are a great option for someone with a very specific challenge or opportunity that would benefit from feedback, brainstorming, processing and action plan development.
 I jokingly call these sessions “Rent Beth’s Brain,” because you’re going to get all of the expertise my brain can give you!

 My rates are commensurate with my training and experience, as well as client success rates.
 They range from a per-month retainer model (Traditional) to a flat fee (Strategy Sessions).
 You can view my current 2014 rates here (opens a PDF in a new window).

 What’s the coach’s responsibility?

 In every interaction I have with you, I will act with integrity, honesty and sincerity.
 I will set aside distractions and be fully present.
 I will access my intuition and seek the best way to support your needs.
 I will gently probe as well as ask direct questions, and I will seek your permission if I want to offer a suggestion.
-My approach to Leadership and Entrepreneur Coaching involves a hybrid of styles, mixing some consulting in with the coaching paradigm.
+My approach to Entrepreneur Coaching involves a hybrid of styles, mixing some consulting in with the coaching paradigm.
 I will provide you with support, encouragement and a safe space to take risks.
 All communication is confidential.
 I abide by the ethical standards set forth by the International Coach Federation.
 If you need assistance I cannot provide, I will refer you to a variety of resources.

 What’s my responsibility as the client?